August 16, 2021

 • Single Irish women in America were free to send money back to Ireland...Irish men and women sent £200,000 in 1847.
 Remittances grew to £1.4 million by 1853, and £8 million in 1883.
 This money was used for rents, famine relief, or to purchase tickets for passage.

-Urban Married Irish Women in America
+Urban Life for Married Irish Women in America

 In Ireland and America, urban married women rarely worked outside the home.